FarihaChoudhury/project/README.md

 3rd year project

-All ANTLR-generated files are not my intellectual property These are located in: Classification/Parsing/antlrParserGeneratedCode These have been taken from the ANTLR documentation:
+All ANTLR-generated files are not my intellectual property These are located in: Classification/Parsing/antlrParserGeneratedCode, and in the Gen directories.
+These have been taken from the ANTLR documentation:
     - https://www.antlr.org
     - https://github.com/antlr/antlr4/blob/master/doc/index.md